MaikeMorrison/personal-website/content/home/experience.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 [[experience]]
-  title = "Evolutionary Genetics Undergraduate Research Assistant" company = "" company_url = ""
-  location = "Austin, TX"
-  date_start = "2017-12-01"
-  date_end = "2020-08-01"
-  description = """
-  **How many ecotypes make up the world's most abundant photosynthetic organism?**
-  * Supervised by Dr. Mark Kirkpatrick in the UT Austin Department of Integrative Biology.
+  title = "How many ecotypes make up the world's most abundant photosynthetic organism?" company = "This work was advised by Mark Kirkpatrick in the UT Austin Department of Integrative Biology." company_url = "" location = "Austin, TX" date_start = "2017-12-01" date_end = "2020-08-01" description = """
-  * Evaluated performance of Bayesian phylogenetics and Phylogeography (BPP) when applied to prokaryotic genomic data.
-(BPP is a Bayesian Markov chain Monte Carlo program for analyzing eukaryotic DNA sequence alignments under the multispecies coalescent model.)
-  * Identified independently evolving lineages, or ecotypes, within a superabundant marine cyanobacteria responsible for 5% of global oxygen production, *Prochlorococcus marinus*.
+  I evaluated the performance of Bayesian phylogenetics and Phylogeography (Bayesian Markov chain Monte Carlo program for analyzing eukaryotic DNA sequence alignments under the multispecies coalescent model) when applied to prokaryotic genomic data.
+I used this tool to identify independently evolving lineages, or ecotypes, within a superabundant marine cyanobacteria responsible for 5% of global oxygen production, *Prochlorococcus marinus*.

+  This work was advised by Mark Kirkpatrick in the UT Austin Department of Integrative Biology.
   """

 [[experience]]